These poor commuters had no idea the danger they faced…

 It was December 31, 1999.
 I was dressed in something festive, likely made of velveteen, and headed to a friend’s house to ring in the New Year.
 Accompanying me was 3 girlfriends, 1 stray dude and my attractive boyfriend who would one day become your Dad but do not fixate on that detail because you need to learn about robots and zombies.
 Please pay attention.

 Now up until this point, all of 1999 had been spent warning the general public that we were all going to die at the hands of the menacing force known as Y2K.
 I’m not entirely sure what that acronym stood for.
 Some believed it was short form for “2000”.
 I think it was “You Two, Killed” (the “Two” in the acronym being code for “everyone”).
-Regardless of its title, all scientists, military officials, government personnel and my Mom took to the internet and warned us that when computer clocks had to turn to 2000, a request that was out of a computer’s ability, the following would result:
+Regardless of its title, all scientists, military officials, government personnel and my Mom took to the internet and warned us that when computer clocks turn to 2000, a request that was out of a computer’s ability, the following would result:

 - The malfunctioning computers would go into default setting which would signal the zombies (who work in collusion) while every human is fixated on the smoking bank machine / laptop / VCR.
 The computers would let the zombies know the time was ripe for the brain munching.